goph-R/minicore/README.md

 require_once 'core/Framework.php';

 Framework::dispatch(
-    ['MyApp' /* your app class name */, 'dev' /* the config environment */, 'config.ini.php' /* the config file */],
+    [ // your app class name
+      'MyApp',

+      // the config environment
+      'dev',

+      // the config file
+      'config.ini.php'
+    ],

-    ['core', 'app'] /* the directories where the framework will search for the classes recursively */ );
+    [ // the directories where the framework will search for the classes recursively 'core',
+        'app'
+    ]
+);
 ```
 3) Copy the *config.ini.example.php* to *config.ini.php* and set the configuration for your environment.
 The [all] section contains the default values, you can override those in the [dev] section for the dev environment.